SherG/cool-iron/blog/pull-requests.md

 Some reasons for making pull requests include:

-* You're a newbie coder and are looking to contribute to existing projects
+* You're a newbie coder who wants to start contributing to existing projects
 * You noticed an error and would like to propose a fix
 * You'd like to solve an existing problem discussed in an Issues thread on the repository.
 * You'd like to propose an improvement: such as a more efficient way of executing a task.